 Supported by AWS Lambda, Python is used for serverless computing in AWS Cloud.
 It offers dedicated libraries to automate cloud-based workflows, perform data analysis, and build cloud-native apps.
-It includes:

 ASP.NET or .NET, introduced by Microsoft, is widely used programming for web development and cloud-native applications.
 The language is known for its wide-scale adoption due to its easy-to-use development of dynamic web pages.

 A large community of .NET developers and available resource material make the onboarding and development journey easier for entrants and experts.
 Its significant features include: